Posted: Tuesday, Sep 5th, 2023

 Where To Find The Best Tacos In Ventura: A Complete Guide to the Avenue Taco District

 Ventura is known for a lot of things: our beautiful beaches, our expansive green spaces for biking and hiking, and our tendency to enjoy quality cuisine with an ocean view.
 And we’d like to emphasize the third item on that list because one of our favorite things to do is walk on the beach with a taco in hand.
 Can you imagine anything better?
-Luckily, there are plenty of taco spots in Ventura.
+Luckily, there are plenty of taco spots in Ventura, creating a delicious taco trail in Ventura that locals and visitors should check out.
 And the Ventura Avenue is a popular area in town to have authentic, fresh, and delicious tacos in Ventura — you can find some of the best tacos in Ventura on the Avenue.

 Thanks to the Westside Community Development Corporation (WCDC), a Community Based Development Organization that promotes the beauty of Ventura’s Westside, we have a complete list of tacos and taquerías on the Ventura Avenue.
 These are locally owned and operated spots, many of which are family businesses.